zeek/spicy/doc/zeek.rst

 The individual fields map over just like event arguments do, following the :ref:`the table <zeek-event-arg-types>` above.
-For aggregate types, this works recursively: if, e.g., a field is itself of unit type *and that type has been exported as well*, the plugin will map it over accordingly to the corresponding ``record`` type.
+For aggregate types, this works recursively: if, e.g., a field is itself of unit type *and that type has been exported as well*, Zeek will map it over accordingly to the corresponding ``record`` type.
 Note that such dependent types must be exported *first* in the EVT file for this to work.
 As a result, you cannot export self-recursive unit types.